Nuclear Enters 2021 With Buoyant Global Outlook for Small Modular Reactors

 U.S., U.K. back small modular reactors

-Days before Canada’s national action plan announcement, the U.S. Department of Energy said it was awarding an initial $30 million in so-called risk reduction funding for five SMR developers.
+Days before Canada’s national action plan announcement, the U.S. Department of Energy said it is awarding an initial $30 million in "risk reduction funding" for five SMR developers.

 The cash is part of a $600 million matched-funding package being paid out over seven years from DOE’s Advanced Reactor Demonstration Program (ARDP).